nllz/IRTF-HRPC/draft-research.md

 : The possibility of connecting autonomous systems into a single distributed system.

 Heterogenity
 :  The Internet is characterized by heterogeneity on many levels: devices and nodes, router scheduling algorithms and queue management mechanisms, routing protocols, levels of multiplexing, protocol versions and implementations, underlying link layers (e.g., point-to-point, multi-access links, wireless, FDDI, etc.), in the traffic mix and in the levels of congestion at different times and places.
-Moreover, as the Internet is composed of autonomous organizations and internet service providers, each with their own separate policy concerns, there is a large heterogeneity of administrative domains and pricing structures.
-As a result, heterogeneity principle is proposed in {{RFC1958}} to be supported by design. {{FIArch}}
+Moreover, as the Internet is composed of autonomous organizations and Internet service providers, each with their own separate policy concerns,there is a large heterogeneity of administrative domains and pricing structures.
+As a result, the heterogeneity principle proposed in {{RFC1958}} needs to be supported by design. {{FIArch}}

 Integrity
 : Maintenance and assurance of the accuracy and consistency of data to ensure it has not been (intentionally or unintentionally) altered